jaleeson11/elliemoatt/README.md

 Ellie Moatt
 ===

-A custom Wordpress theme based on the [Underscores](https://underscores.me/) starter theme.
-This stylish and modern Wordpress theme is specifically tailoured to a small services website and was originally designed and built for a private counselling website.
+> A custom Wordpress theme based on the [Underscores](https://underscores.me/) starter theme.

+Originally designed & built for a private counselling site.

 Installation
 ---------------